Anglo-Saxon Easter

 40 Days

 We all know that there are 40 days in Lent, except there are not.
-Its 46 this year.
-This is pointed out by Tim Harford who presents a BBC radio programme called ‘More or Less’.
+It’s 46 this year.
+This was pointed out by Tim Harford who presents a BBC radio programme called ‘More or Less’.
 It is a programe about statistics, or more widely about Fact Checking statistics in the news.
-This week’s episode was about the 40 days and claims about the US had spent much more than Europe on the defence of the Ukrainians.
-(No, that was Fake News, Europe and America spent about the same amount.)
-Anyway, back to Lent.
-Take away the Sundays was one answer proposed but, my mathmatics tells me this still leaves 42.
+Last year he discussed the 40 days.
+One answer proposed was to take away Sunday.
+But, my mathematics tells me this still leaves 42.
 The answer Tim Harford came up with is that 40 days just means a long time.

 The duration of the Great Flood